21ideas-org/21ideas.org/content.en/docs/Theory/lightning/what-is-lightning.md

 ## Earnings on the Lightning Network

-There are many ways to earn the desired sats: from receiving donations for producing useful content through [Alby](/alby-i-nostr) and the [Lightning Tip Bot](/en/lntips), which we will talk about later, to sites like [https://microlancer.io/](https://microlancer.io/), where you can do simple tasks in exchange for sats, and writing articles that open for viewing after paying with sats on [Y’alls](https://yalls.org/).
-In addition, depending on your country of residence, you can use services such as [Lolli](https://www.lolli.com/), which refunds a portion of the cost of purchases in bitcoins.
+There are many ways to earn the desired sats: from receiving donations for producing useful content through [Alby](https://getalby.com) and the [Lightning Tip Bot](/en/lntips), which we will talk about later, to platforms like [https://microlancer.io/](https://microlancer.io/), where you can do simple tasks in exchange for sats, and writing articles that can be paywalled behind Lightning invoices [Y’alls](https://yalls.org/).
+Content creators also get rewarded on [Stacker News] and [Nostr](https://nostr.how/en/what-is-nostr).
+In addition, depending on your country of residence, you can use services such as [Fold](https://foldapp.com), which offer satsbacks for your purchases.

-If you take a little more time and some resources, you can open up channels and rent them out to other people by starting your own Lightning Node.
-You can explore [https://github.com/lightninglabs/pool](https://github.com/lightninglabs/pool), for more information on this topic.
+If you spend a little more time and some resources, you can open up channels and rent them out to other people by starting your own Lightning Node.
+You can explore [https://github.com/lightninglabs/pool](https://github.com/lightninglabs/pool) for more information on this topic.

-Nevertheless, the easiest way to earn sats is to provide services in return for payments in the lightning Network.
+Nevertheless, the easiest way to earn sats is to provide services in return for Lightning Network payments.

 ## How to start?

-The first step in interacting with any "crypto" solution is always the choice of wallet.
-Lightning is no exception, and first of all we should decide which GUI to choose for interaction with the network.
+Interacting with any "crypto" solution always starts with choosing a wallet.
+Lightning is no exception, and first of all we should decide which app to choose to interact with the network.

 For beginners, I would recommend to use so-called custodial wallets - wallets that store your funds for you.
-I know that many people will remember the good old saying "Not your keys — not your bitcoins", and I completely agree with you, but Lightning, being a layer 2 protocol, i.e. a add-on over Bitcoin protocol, is more complicated in terms of setup.
+I know that many people will remember the good old saying "Not your keys — not your bitcoins", and I completely agree with you, but Lightning, being a layer 2 solution, is more complicated in terms of setup.
 Therefore, it is by no means shameful to start with a custodial solution.
 You can always change your approach once you are confident in your skills and run your own node.

-Examples of such wallets are [Wallet of Satoshi](https://www.walletofsatoshi.com/), [Alby](/alby-i-nostr) and many others.
+Examples of such wallets are [Wallet of Satoshi](https://www.walletofsatoshi.com/), [Alby](https://getalby.com) and many others.

 {{< hint btc >}}
 Don't forget that the above wallets and their developers store your sats for you and therefore have full control over your funds.
 Although using such wallets is a good first step when interacting with Lightning, I strongly recommend that you look into the topic in more detail and switch to a solution that gives you the ability to control your sats.
 {{< /hint >}}

 With a little understanding of the mechanics of how the network works, you can move on to more advanced solutions to store and transfer value in the Lightning Network.
-One simple non-custodial solution is the [Phoenix Wallet](/en/phoenix), a guide to which is available on this site.
-Alternatively, you can also use the Valet, Breez or Blixt wallet.
+One simple non-custodial solution is the [Phoenix Wallet](https://phoenix.acinq.co), a guide to which is available [here](/en/phoenix).
+Alternatively, you can use Valet, Breez or Blixt wallet.
 The best and most flexible solution - although requiring more resources and knowledge - is to run your own Lightning node and manage your channels yourself.

-With a little understanding of the mechanics of how the network works, you can move on to more advanced solutions to store and transfer value in the Lightning Network.
-One simple non-custodial solution is the [Phoenix Wallet](/en/phoenix), a guide to which is available on this site.
-Alternatively, you can also use the Valet, Breez or Blixt wallet.
-The best and most flexible solution - although requiring more resources and knowledge - is to run your own Lightning node and manage channels yourself.
+{{< hint btc >}}
+A thorough comparison of Lightning wallets can be found in our guide [here](/lightning-wallets).
+{{< /hint >}}

 Once you have created a wallet you will need to send some bitcoins to it, and then within the app you will be able to withdraw the bitcoins received "to the second layer".
 Different apps interact with the user differently, but generally all are intuitive and should not cause any difficulties.
-In the end, you'll be able to use your Lightning bitcoins the same way you would with regular bitcoins - you can create and pay invoices and interact with anyone who accepts payments via Lightning.
+End of the day, you'll be able to use your sats on the Lightning Network similarly to how you use onchain bitcoin wallets - you can create and pay invoices and interact with anyone who accepts payments via Lightning.

 ## Value transfer in the Lightning Network